-Student success is an integral part of our program and the Justice Studies Department is poised to offer as many resources possible so students can accomplish their academic goals.
-In addition, Justice Studies provides the academic resources to facilitate your progress to graduation.
+Student success is an integral part of our program and the Department of Justice Studies is poised to offer as many resources possible so students can accomplish their academic goals.
+In addition, the Department of Justice Studies provides academic resources to facilitate your progress to graduation.

 The internship is an integral part of the Justice Studies undergraduate program.
 All JS majors are required to complete a THREE (3) unit internship course.
 The internship experience is designed to provide a broad exposure to the operations of a variety of justice-related agencies and organizations, including courts, law enforcement agencies, law offices, nonprofit organizations and community based programs.